 - Therefore, every human being in hell can leave hell and enter a right relationship with God.
 (I.e., the doors of hell are locked from the inside.)
 (7, 8)

 Premise (1) is plausible.
+(By “human being,” I mean to refer to humans who are sufficiently mature.
+I do not mean to refer to humans who because of age or disability cannot make informed choices.)
 A genuine moral command from an authoritative moral commander generates a moral obligation in the one commanded.
 I.e., whatever is morally commanded is morally obligatory.
 But human beings are morally commanded to be in a right relationship with God.
 For example, Jesus commanded us to “repent, for the Kingdom of Heaven is at hand.”[v]
 Jesus also commanded us to love God with wholeness of heart, soul, mind, and strength.[vi]
 Deuteronomy 6:5 records a similar commandment.
 Deuteronomy 5:33 says: “Walk in obedience to all that the LORD your God has commanded you, so that you may live and prosper and prolong your days in the land that you will possess.”
 And 2 Corinthians 5:20 says: “Be reconciled to God.”[vii]

 Moreover, since God is the greatest conceivable being (i.e., the maximally great being who is omnipotent, omniscient, omnibenevolent, and morally perfect in every possible world), it is intuitively clear that finite human beings – including those in hell – ought to live in harmony with God.
 One could extend this point by explaining that human flourishing requires living in harmony with the greatest good, which is God.
 One can appeal to Scripture (e.g., Proverbs and Deuteronomy 5:33) and to extrabiblical sources (e.g., Aristotle’s Nicomachean Ethics) for support of this claim about human flourishing.